AdobePartnerTechnicalServices/AEMAsACloudService/2_Project_Merge/README.md

 #### 2e: Merge WKND and WKND Events

+###### Description

+In ths section we will merge the WKND and wKND-Events Project.
+In order to achieve this we will follow the given steps:

+1. Add WKND-Events GitHub as a remote repository for WKND.
+This will allow us to fetch the content of WKND-Events Project and add it as a branch of WKND.
+2. Fetch WKND-Events Project.
+3. Switch the branch pointer to WKND-Events/Master branch.
+4. Verify the project contents.
+5. Switch the branch pointer back to the WKND Master branch.
+6. Perform a branch merge using --allow-unrelated-histories flag.
+7. Fix the Merge errors.
+Most importantly, modify the pom.xml to point to both wknd and wknd-events projects.
+8. Commit the changes.
+9. Verify the project using `mvn verify` or `mvn clean install`
+10. Push the consolidated project to Cloud Manager GitHub.

+Exact Steps and Git Commands are as below:

 1. Navigate using command line to the WKND project
 2. Run the following commands: